 In Arizona, divorce is also called “dissolution of marriage.”
 To begin a divorce proceeding, there are several steps one must take.

 When you decide to file for divorce, it is important to immediately contact an attorney.
-The Surprise divorce lawyers at The Sampair Group know that this process can be stressful and emotional from start to finish, and will be there to assist you through every step.
+The Phoenix divorce lawyers at The Sampair Group know that this process can be stressful and emotional from start to finish, and will be there to assist you through every step.

 First, the party filing for divorce must file a petition in Superior Court, in addition to a filing fee.
 The petition includes certain facts about property rights, spousal maintenance, child custody and child support along with any other rights that are related to the marriage.